SebastianMaciel/react-minimalist-form/README.md

 - `handleBlur`: Marks a field as touched when an input loses focus.
 - `resetForm`: Resets the form to its initial values.
 Pass new defaults to `resetForm` to update the initial state.
 - `resetField`: Restore a single field to its initial value.
 - `clearErrors`: Remove error messages for a field or the whole form.
+Pass a nested path to target specific errors.
 - `watch`: A function to track specific fields or the entire form state in real-time.
 - `setFieldValue`: Programmatically update any field by path.
 - `registerField`: Add new fields at runtime.